CaduhMourao/CaduhMourao/README.md

 - 👋 Hi, I’m @Caduuhdev
 - 👀 I'm currently working at Rocketseat
 - 🌱 I'm currently learning HTML.
 CSS.
-JAVASCRIPT, SQL, NODE
+JAVASCRIPT.

 <!---
 Caduuhdev/Caduuhdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.